andy5211d/DR2TVOverlay/ReadMe.md

 ![gif](/gifs/OBSscriptfilelocations.gif)

-Errors in file mapping are the usual cause of the divers country or club flags not being shown.
+Errors in file mapping are the usual cause of the divers country or club flag not being shown.

 Your video settings may be different and will be dependent upon the camera you use and the bandwidth available for the stream out to the internet and the performance of the computer used for streaming.
 These are the settings that seem to work well